acpatru/TestCases/README.md

 Test the "Search" field with the autocomplete function

 **Description:**
-Test the ""Search"" field by writing the first 3 letters of an object.
+Test the "Search" field by writing the first 3 letters of an object.

 **Steps to reproduce:**
 1. Go to https://www.emag.ro/
 2. Type the first 3 letters of the object
-3. Click on the ""Search"" button.
+3. Click on the "Search" button.
 4. Observe if in the "Search" field will be a list of words bellow: *canapele*,*canvas* and *cana*.

 **Expected Result:**